-Anger happens.
-Anger is a normal and sometimes healthy response to negative events.
-But when uncontrollable anger begins to negatively impact your relationships, your job, or your quality of life, it’s probably time to get professional help, because if you could have controlled your anger, you would have figured it out on your own.
+Anger is a frequent and sometimes healthy response to negative events.
+But when uncontrollable anger begins to negatively impact your relationships, your job, or your quality of life, it's probably time to get professional help, because if you could have controlled your anger, you would have figured it out on your own.

 In my practice, I provide anger treatment for individuals battling persistent anger issues and negative feelings that may grow into unmanageable rage.